 Prior to filing a motion to modify child support, child custody, or spousal support, speak with an attorney to determine if you have grounds to obtain a favorable outcome.
 Your attorney will help you prepare the motion, submit it to the court, and represent your best interests at the hearing.

 Additionally, contact a family law modifications attorney if you need help opposing the motion filed against you.
 Either way, you and your attorney will need to gather all available pieces of evidence to prove your case.
 As a family law attorney at Bowden Law, PLLC, I can walk you through the modification process and help you pursue a positive outcome.

-Whether you need to request or oppose a modification of child custody, child support, or spousal support in Clinton Township, Michigan, or surrounding areas in Michigan, I can help.
+Whether you need to request or oppose a modification of child custody, child support, or spousal support in Mount Clemens, Michigan, or surrounding areas in Michigan, I can help.
 As a family law modifications attorney at Bowden Law, PLLC, I can explain your rights and provide you with the guidance you need.
 Schedule a free consultation today to discuss your case.